List of Teenage Mutant Ninja Turtles characters: Renet Tilley

+Muckman

+Muckman is a mutant in Teenage Mutant Mutant Ninja Turtles.

+In the 1980s TV series, Muckman was voiced by Townsend Coleman impersonating Jackie Gleason.
+Garson Grunge is a waste collector who was mutated into a humanoid mutant made of garbage.

+In the 2012 TV series, Muckman was voiced by Nolan North in the first appearance and by Grant Moninger starting in "The Noxious Avenger".
+In the earlier episodes, Garson Grunge appears as a sewer worker.
+In "The Noxious Avenger", Grunge is working as a waste collector and is accidentally mutated during the Turtles' fight with Bebop and Rocksteady after falling into a dumpster.
+Unlike the previous Muckman, this version has power over all types of garbage.

+An original incarnation of Muckman appears in Tales of the Teenage Mutant Ninja Turtles.
+This version is Rod Underwood Sr. (voiced by Fred Tatasciore), the multi-millionaire head of a company and benefactor of Bishop Robotics who is the father of Rod Jr., Maude, and Todd.
+After Rod Jr. was later rescued, Underwood is mutated into a green slime monster after drinking a combination of mutagen extracted from Leatherhead's scales and fake mutant blood made from lime soda and the "muck" that was found in the garbage disposal.
+The Turtles and Rod Jr. overload Muckman with a mixture of the muck, soda, algae, and kombucha.
+His remains are placed in a jar that Rod Jr. takes into his possession with a warning against drinking it.

+Joe Eyeball

+Joe Eyeball is a mutant in Teenage Mutant Ninja Turtles.

+In the 1980s TV series, Joe Junkee is Garson Grunge's fellow waste collector and was mutated into a small slug-headed mutant.

+In the 2012 TV series, Joe Eyeball (voiced by Grant Moninger) is Muckman's left eye who gained sentience following his mutation and acts as his voice of reason.

 Tattoo

 Tattoo is a sumo wrestler whose tattoos can be used as weapons.

 In the Teenage Mutant Ninja Turtles episode "Planet of the Turtleloids", Tattoo (voiced by Rob Paulsen) was a hamster mutated by Shredder into human form.
 The Ninja Turtles encounter him vandalizing a pet shop.
 After a scuffle in which a confused angered Tattoo wraps himself up in electrical wire, he is electrocuted and reverted to his normal form.

-In the Archie Comics he asked Splinter for a favor and requested that the TMNT rescue his chihuahua dog "Inky" from a group of Yakuza who wanted him to throw his next fight for gambling purposes.
+In the Archie Comics, he asked Splinter for a favor and requested that the TMNT rescue his chihuahua dog "Inky" from a group of Yakuza who wanted him to throw his next fight for gambling purposes.
 Tattoo states that he can't lose the match as it will ruin his career.
 The TMNT vow to help him get his pooch back without having to throw the match.
 While Tattoo is engaged in his Sumo match, the TMNT, Ninjara and the Warrior Dragon infiltrate the mob headquarters and rescue the feisty pup.
 Tattoo wins his match and the Turtles return Inky to his beloved master.
 The wrestler awards Leonardo a katana as thanks for saving his dog.